 What to Include in Your Basement Space

 The overall design of your lower level depends on how the space will be utilized.
-Once this has been determined, Callen designers will be able to efficiently create a space in which you can incorporate your preferred furniture and decor, such as a queen-size bed, a game table, or a bar.
+Once this has been determined, Callen Sales Design Consultants will be able to efficiently create a space in which you can incorporate your preferred furniture and decor, such as a queen-size bed, a game table, or a bar.
 They’ll also make sure everything is sized accordingly so there won’t be any wasted space.

 You can make your home’s lower level into anything you want it to be: a home office, playroom for the kids, media room, craft room, kitchen, guest bedroom, or an all-encompassing living space that can incorporate all of the above.